eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 On the directory there is a file named "*metadata.json*".
 Do a less on the file and look for the value on the "uuid" variable.

-* Rename the directory of the Gnome extension:
+* Rename the directory of the Gnome extension.

 Go up one directory and then rename the directory with the value that the "uuid" variable has.